-Transformers: The Last Knight is everything everybody expected.
+Transformers: The Last Knight is everything that everybody expected.
 149 minutes of wanton destruction and chaos, stringed together by something that pretends to be a story.

 Transformers: The Last Knight Synopsis

 Optimus Prime returns to Cybertron only to be turned into an Earth-hating menace.
-Cade Yeager lives with the survivors of Age of Extinction in a junkyard before tasked by a cranky aristocrat to save the world.
+Cade Yeager lives with the survivors of Age of Extinction in a junkyard before being tasked by a cranky aristocrat to save the world.
 Megatron pops up here and there to aid in Earth’s doom.
 And then everything goes boom when Cybertron appears over Earth and begins to scoop the life out of it.

 Let me get this out of the way first.
 I actually enjoyed the previous four Transformers movies.

 What I’m trying to say here is, even for a forgiving 80s fanboy like me, Transformers: The Last Knight was downright awful.
-Every flaw in the earlier movies is magnified five times here.
-The story is also as messy and nonsensical.
+Unbearable in every sense.
+All flaws from earlier episodes are magnified five folds this time.
+The story is also thrice as messy and nonsensical.

-For the first time ever, I’m seriously dreading another sequel from him.
-My favourite Transformer villain, *******, is supposedly in the next episode.
+For the first time ever, I’m seriously dreading another sequel from him; my favourite Transformer villain, *******, is supposedly in the next episode.
 I’m really, really hoping that Bay keeps his word about The Last Knight being his last Transformers movie.
-Please, no more.
-You have decimated our memories enough.
+Please, no more!
+You have decimated my childhood memories enough!

 Check out my other snappy movie reviews!